-Article 1(2) of REMIT refers that Articles 3 and 5 shall not apply to wholesale energy products which are financial instruments and to which Article 9 of MAD applies.
-However, if a potential breach involves wholesale energy products that are also financial instruments (according to Article 9 of MAD), the PPAT should also notify the NRA(s) identified above in parallel with the relevant financial authorities, in order to promote the cooperation between different investigatory authorities.
+Article 1(2) of REMIT refers that Articles 3 and 5 shall not apply to wholesale energy products which are financial instruments and to which Article 2 of MAR applies.
+However, if a potential breach involves wholesale energy products that are also financial instruments falling in the scope of Article 2 of MAR), the PPAT should also notify the NRA(s) identified above in parallel with the relevant financial authorities, in order to promote the cooperation between different investigatory authorities.